 Think of robo-advisors as financial advisors that have minimal requirements, making them accessible to the masses.
 They offer tools that were once only available to those with means.

 Betterment is a popular automated investor with no minimum balance requirement.
 They only charge a fee of 0.25 percent annually.

 Betterment doesn’t just offer investment advice.
-It also offers a full-suite of banking and financial products to help you manage your finances.
+It also offers a full suite of banking and financial products to help you manage your finances.

-5. Invest in Rental Property
+9. Invest in Rental Properties

 The company manages the property for you.
 They also vet properties to ensure they offer a legitimate income opportunity.

 If you’re not happy with a property, Roofstock offers a 30-day satisfaction guarantee, making it one of the best Fundrise alternatives if you want to invest in real estate.

 *Related: Looking for other real estate investment options?
 Read our guide on the best ways to start investing in real estate with $1,000 or less for the best available choices.*

 Read our review of Roofstock to learn more about the platform.

 CrowdStreet is a legitimate alternative, but they focus on commercial rental property.
 Plus, you must have at least $10,000 to get started.